syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Select-And-Copy-Text.md

 ---
 layout: post
-title:  Select & copy text using PDF viewer Xamarin.Forms | Syncfusion
+title:  Select & copy text using PDF Viewer Xamarin.Forms | Syncfusion
 description: Select and copy text support allows user to select the text in the PDF document and copy it to the clipboard using PDF Viewer Xamarin.Forms.
 platform: Xamarin
 control: SfPdfViewer